Skylord45/reactLearning/readme.md

 # starting with react

-# terminal and Run this commend:-
+# open terminal and Run this commend:-

 cd folder_name